 - persistent diarrhea or vomiting

-It is impossible to avoid every germ in a baby’s growing environment, and getting sick is normal for them as it is for everyone.
-The best thing a parent or caregiver can do is to help them feel comfortable while their body fights off the cold.
+It is impossible to avoid every germ in a baby’s growing environment, and getting sick is as normal for them as it is for everyone else.
+The best thing a parent or caregiver can do is help them feel comfortable while their body fights off the cold.

-Colds may turn into serious illnesses, so regular checkups with a pediatrician are essential, especially if they have a high fever or show other symptoms.
-In newborn babies, it is essential to call a doctor at the first sign of sickness to rule out more serious conditions.
+Colds may turn into serious illnesses, so regular checkups with a pediatrician are vital, especially if a baby has a high fever or shows other symptoms.
+It is essential to call a pediatrician at the first sign of sickness to rule out more serious conditions in newborn babies.